 This ask report focuses on improving the environmental conditions of factory farmed animals.
-Specifically, it is focused on improving management of dissolved oxygen levels for fish.
+Specifically, it focuses on improving management of dissolved oxygen levels for fish.

-We expect this to be in our top 5 most promising ask reports we will create in this research.
-This report considers why this is, and what bottlenecks this initiative may face.
+We expect this to be among the top 5 most promising ask reports we will create in this research.
+This report considers why this is, and what bottlenecks the initiative may face.

-Our priority ask reports are focused on what are the particular improvements or changes that can be “asked” for from corporations, governments, or individuals.
-Going cage free, making dietary changes, regulating slaughter practices, and many other asks all serve as examples here.
-They are compared based on the strength of the idea (including the evidence base and estimated cost-effectiveness), limiting factors, execution difficulty, and externalities.
-All of these factors together could begin to suggest which asks might be the most effective when combined with a priority animal, country, and approach.
-However, these ask reports are short summaries of longer unpublished reports and, therefore, even if an ask looks promising this does not necessarily suggest that it will end up being a promising charity once paired with other elements and cross-compared to the other strongest possible charities.
-It just suggests that it is worth further and deeper investigation from our team.
-You can see our full planned research process here.
+Our priority ask reports focus on the particular improvements or changes that can be “asked” of corporations, governments, or individuals.
+Going cage-free, making dietary changes, regulating slaughter practices, and many other asks can all serve as examples here.
+Our research process compares asks according to the strength of the idea (including the evidence base and estimated cost-effectiveness), limiting factors, execution difficulty, and externalities.
+All of these factors together begin to suggest which asks might be the most effective when combined with a priority animal, country, and approach.

 an effective charity for animals?